MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/performance/script-authoring-considerations.md

 Operation   d436f322-a9f4-4aad-9a7d-271fbf66001c 5
 ```

-However the latter approach becomes exponentally more efficient by the number of
+The latter approach becomes exponentially more efficient as the number of objects and member
-objects we would need to create. **It's also worth noting that the latter approach also becomes
-exponentially more efficient depending on the number of members (properties) we may need to add.**
+properties increases.

 Here is a performance comparison of both techniques for objects with 5 properties: